tptshepo/snapdev/README.md

 To remove a template locally, run the this command

 ```
-$ snapdev delete nodejs-cli
+$ snapdev delete java-cli

 ?
-Are you sure you want to delete nodejs-cli Yes
+Are you sure you want to delete java-cli Yes
-[Local] nodejs-cli removed
+[Local] java-cli removed

 ```